Three people standing at a desk discussing something

 • Short-term projects/ventures.
 LPs are often the business type of choice for special situations versus true businesses.
 For example, films are often formalized as LPs and family estate planning often utilizes LPs.

 • Personal asset protection.
 The personal assets of the partners in an LLP typically cannot be used to satisfy business debts and liabilities.
-The LLP does not shield the partners for liability for their personal acts.
-Put simply, the LLP cannot limit the liability of owners for their own malpractice.
+The LLP does not shield the partners from liability for their personal acts.
+Put simply, the LLP cannot limit the liability of owners for their malpractice.

 Tax considerations for partnerships

-General partnerships, limited partnerships and limited liability partnerships are all taxed the same.
-No tax is paid by the partnership.
+General partnerships, limited partnerships, and limited liability partnerships are all taxed the same.
+No tax is paid by these three forms of partnerships.
 Form 1065 is filed with the IRS, as well as a Schedule K for each owner.
 The Schedule K lists the owner’s share of the partnership’s income, expenses, etc.

 Nikki Nelson